 (f) “Cessation Date” has the meaning given in Paragraph 9.1.

-(g) “Customer Personal Data” means any Personal Data Processed by or on behalf of AirPR on behalf of Customer under the Agreement.
+(g) “Customer Personal Data” means any Personal Data Processed by or on behalf of Onclusive on behalf of Customer under the Agreement.

 (h) “Data Protection Laws” means the EU General Data Protection Regulation 2016/679 (the “GDPR”) and to the extent the GDPR is no longer applicable in the United Kingdom, any implementing legislation or legislation having equivalent effect in the United Kingdom (references to “Articles” or “Chapters” of the GDPR shall be construed accordingly).